tuckermiles70/whoshome/README.md

 ## Setup

 Your computer must have the Nmap security Scanner for Linux/Mac which you can download [here](https://nmap.org/download.html).
 You must also have a Gmail account with 2-step verification setup in order to send the email alerts.
 Since this application does not support 2-Step verification, you must create an app password in order to authenticate with the Gmail account.
 You can simply do that [here](http://myaccount.google.com/apppasswords).
-Once this is done, create a file named ```config.py``` as below.
+Once this is done, create edit ```config.py``` as below.
 You must have ```alertemail.py```, ```config.py```, and ```macsearch.py``` in the same directory.

 ```python
 email_address = "SendingGmailAccount@Gmail.com"